 Add an Identity SourceAdd an Identity Source

-Use the Cloud Administration Console to add a connection to an Active Directory or LDAPv3 identity source for the Cloud Authentication Service and to add a local identity source.
+Use the Cloud Administration Console to add a connection to an Active Directory and LDAPv3 identity source for the Cloud Authentication Service and to add a local identity source.
 You can add up to 30 identity sources.
 For adding a local directory, see Add a Local Identity Source

 Before you begin

 Complete the "Plan" section in your Quick Setup Guide.